AP source: MLB owners approve plan to start season in July

 The All-Star Game, scheduled for Dodger Stadium in Los Angeles on July 14, likely would be called off.

-Teams will propose that players receive a percentage of their 2020 salaries based on revenues MLB receives during the regular-season and postseason, which likely will be among the most contentious aspects of the proposal during negotiations with the players’ association.
+Teams will propose that players receive the percentage of their 2020 salaries based on a 50-50 split of revenues MLB receives during the regular-season and postseason, which likely will be among the most contentious aspects of the proposal during negotiations with the players’ association.

+That proposal would take into account fans being able to return to ballparks at some point, perhaps with a small percentage of seats sold at first and then gradually increasing.

+Rosters would be expanded from 26 to around 30.
+With minor leagues shuttered, there likely will be the addition of about 20 players per club akin to the NFL’s practice squad.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports